idmarjr/basic-git-commands/README.md

 ##Merge branches
 To merge a branch you need to checkout to the branch that will receive the merge:
-1. `git checkout branch-will-receive-merge`
+1. `git checkout name-of-branch-will-receive-merge`
-2. `git merge branch-to-be-merged`
+2. `git merge name-of-branch-to-be-merged`

 ##Rebase